kapishgarg14/hackathon/README.md

   <h3 align="center">ChikitsApp</h3>

   <p align="center">
-    An awesome README template to jumpstart your projects!
+    An online portal to simplify the complexities of healthcare in these trying times!
     <br />
     <!-- Yaha Hosted link dalni -->
     <a href=""><strong>Hosted Website »</strong></a>